karmab/kcli/doc/index.rst

    with kcli download
 -  cluster Defaults to Default
 -  datacenter Defaults to Default
+-  filtervms Defaults to True.
+Only list vms created by kcli.
+Useful for environments when you are superadmin and have a ton of vms
+-  filteruser Defaults to None.
+Only list vms created by kcli and by specified user.
+Useful for environments when you share the same ovirt user

 To use this provider with kcli rpm, you’ll need to install (from pip) *ovirt-engine-sdk-python*